 Japan is famous for its specific religious system combining Buddhism and Shinto.
-Buddhism that roots in India came to Japan from the continental Asia.
+Buddhism that roots in India came to Japan from continental Asia.
 It is based on the teachings of Gautama Buddha and his successors.
-Shinto on the other hand is originally a Japanese ‘traditional religion’ based on ancient believes in ancestors and deities.
+Shinto, on the other hand, is originally a Japanese ‘traditional religion’ based on the ancient belief in ancestors and deities.
 For centuries, the two confessions overlapped.
-Japan had times (XIX century, the so-called Meiji Restoration) of intensive politics to split the Buddhism from Shinto or even disroot Buddhism as not originally Japanese religion.
+Japan had times (XIX century, the so-called Meiji Restoration) of intensive politics to split Buddhism from Shinto or even disroot Buddhism as not originally the Japanese religion.
 Those efforts finally failed.
-Shinto and Buddhism coexist in the Japanese culture.
-Many Japanese declare even being tied to both confessions.
-This religious coexistence is however not easy to tackle for an outsider.
+Shinto and Buddhism coexist in Japanese culture.
+Many Japanese declare also being tied to both confessions.
+This religious coexistence is, however, not easy to tackle for an outsider.

-On our Japanese journey we saw numerous shrines and temples.
-I cannot say that I fully understand that what I saw, particularly that we traveled without a professional guide.
-Below I will sum up all that I realised on spot and later at home digging a bit in the Internet resources.
+On our Japanese journey, we saw numerous shrines and temples.
+I cannot say that I fully understand what I saw, mainly that we traveled without a professional guide.
+Below I will sum up all that I realized on the spot and later at home digging a bit in the Internet resources.

 A SHINTO SHRINE VS A BUDDHIST TEMPLE.
 THE BASICS

-A Shinto shrine may be a very small spot marked by a torii (Japanese gate to a sacred place).
-It can however be a bigger complex of buildings, as well.
+A Shinto shrine may be a tiny spot marked by a torii (Japanese gate to a sacred place).
+It can, however, be a more significant complex of buildings, as well.
 A shrine is devoted to a specific deity.
 Even if in the Western nomenclature we would call it a temple, it will still be called a shrine in Japan.
-(This is of course an English description.
+(This is, of course, an English description.
 Japanese have many different names describing different kinds of shrines.)
-The most of the bigger (sometimes quite huge) religious building complexes we visited in Japan were however Buddhist temples.
-Buddhist temples belong to and are run by different schools of Buddhism (sects), and simultaneously play a role of a monastery, with interiors accessible only to few.
-This is possibly why I had an impression that temple complexes are somehow bigger (more widespread) than shrines, which is of course not a thumb rule.
+The most of the bigger (sometimes quite huge) religious building complexes we visited in Japan were, however, Buddhist temples.
+Buddhist temples belong to and are run by different schools of Buddhism (sects), and simultaneously play the role of a monastery, with interiors accessible only to few.
+This is possibly why I had the impression that temple complexes are somehow bigger (more widespread) than shrines, which is of course not a thumb rule.

 Entrance to the Yasaka-jinja shrine, Kyoto, well widespread, located at the eastern edge of Gion, the famous Geisha district.

-At the first sight, those bigger temple or shrine complexes, seemed to us quite similar in construction pattern – widespread premises with many buildings and more or less complex gates of comparable design.
-Now sitting at home comparing the pictures, recalling memories and reading information available in the Internet, I realise that they were not that similar at all.
-Some had statues inside, like those of the Buddha, or just gods or goddesses (deities), and the whole temple seemed to be organised around them.
-The others however, were just sanctuaries with some objects inside, the figures (statues) even if present did not play a central role.
-It turns out that these are the basic difference between a Buddhist and a Shinto temple or shrine.
+At first sight, those bigger temple or shrine complexes seemed to us quite similar in construction pattern – widespread premises with many buildings and more or less complicated gates of comparable design.
+Now sitting at home comparing the pictures, recalling memories, and reading the information available on the Internet, I realize that they were not that similar at all.
+Some had statues inside, like those of the Buddha, or just gods or goddesses (deities), and the whole temple seemed to be organized around them.
+The others, however, were just sanctuaries with some objects inside, the figures (statues) even if the present did not play a central role.
+It turns out that these are the primary difference between a Buddhist and a Shinto temple or shrine.

 Shinto shrines are sacred places, where a deity (kami) is present within objects stored there or in an object, around which the shrine was built (like a tree or a mountain).
-Contrary, to Buddhist temples, you may not find a reflection of a deity (god or goddess) in a form of a sculpture inside a Shinto shrine.
-The very exception is animal guardians, usually in pairs, like lion-dogs, monkeys and foxes, who are told to be the messengers of the deity.
+Contrary, to Buddhist temples, you may not find a reflection of a deity (god or goddess) in the form of sculpture inside a Shinto shrine.
+The very exception is animal guardians, usually in pairs, like lion-dogs, monkeys, and foxes, who are told to be the messengers of the deity.
 If you approach them, they will convey the message to the deity.
-Contrary, in the Buddhist temples you will find bigger or smaller statues of Buddha, as well as some other symbolic figures and deities.
+Contrary, in the Buddhist temples, you will find bigger or smaller statues of Buddha, as well as some other symbolic figures and deities.